 Small grants for PhD students or postdoctoral researchers in the early stages of their careers.

-Three annual awards of up to £3,000 for PhD students carrying out field-based development research.
+Three annual awards of up to £3,000 to support fieldwork for PhD students researching development issues with high social and economic importance.

 By placing a booking, you are permitting us to store and use your (and any other attendees) details in order to fulfil the booking.

 We will not use your details for marketing purposes without your explicit consent.